fdformula/MathlyLua/IDE - CudaText/readme.md

   Ctrl-,           to run the selected code or the current line in the editor (or Shift-Enter) Ctrl-.           to run all code in the editor (or Ctrl-Enter.
 HTML file? open it in a browser)

-  Ctrl-Alt-Space   to trigger auto (Lua/Mathly) lexical completion Shift-Alt-Space  to trigger auto text completion (Ctrl-P D, load an English dictionary as part of the text)
+  Ctrl-Space       to trigger auto (Lua/Mathly) lexical completion Ctrl-Alt-Space   to trigger auto (Lua/Mathly) lexical completion wiht more items Shift-Alt-Space  to trigger auto text completion (Ctrl-P D, load an English dictionary as part of the text)

   Ctrl-P L         to turn on/off Lua lexer switch (when editing Lua script, say, in a HTML file)